 UM and College Studying Apps

 U Guardian – I am listing this first because we always want to know our kids are safe.
-It is a free, personal safety service valid to University of Miami students that rapidly provides information about an individual to UM police during an emergency.
-Students set a safety timer when heading to an unfamiliar location, meeting someone he or she does not know or any other situation in which he or she would like someone to check in.
+It is a free, personal safety service valid to the University of Miami students that rapidly provides information about an individual to UM police during an emergency.
+Students set a safety timer when heading to an unfamiliar location, meeting someone he or she does not know or any other situation in which he or she would like someone to check-in.
 If their timer expires and their guardians see they have not yet arrived, they will be notified, so students need to be sure to deactivate it once they are safe.

 UMiami – is the official mobile app for the University of Miami.
 Keep “The U” close at hand!
 With UMiami Mobile, you’ll have instant access to the University of Miami news and events, course information, Hurricane sports schedules and scores, cool videos, and much more.